-Increase in SPT activity, by overexpression of AtssSPTa (small subunit of SPT), resulted in an accumulation of LCBs and reduced tolerance to FB1, whereas AtssSPTa suppression lines displayed lower levels of LCBs but enhanced tolerance to FB1 (Kimberlin et al., 2013).
-It was recently demonstrated by two independent studies that orosomucoid-like proteins AtORM1 and AtORM2 physically interact with the core SPT complex and function as a repressor of SPT activity (Kimberlin et al., 2016; Li et al., 2016).
-ORM proteins therefore regulate sphingolipid homeostasis by differently modulating functionally different ceramide synthase activities (Kimberlin et al., 2016).
-AtORM1 and AtORM2 overexpressing plants were more tolerant to FB1 treatment when compared with wild-type (WT) plants.
-This tolerance is accompanied by a lower accumulation of C16 ceramides, LCBs and their phosphorylated counterparts.
-Conversely, AtORM RNAi lines were more sensitive to such treatment, and displayed higher content of C16 ceramides, LCBs and LCB-Ps (Kimberlin et al., 2016).
-Similarly, the ceramide synthase LOH2 overexpressing lines resulted in the accumulation of ceramides containing C16 fatty acids and dihydroxy LCBs and had reduced accumulation of free LCBs and LCB-Ps in response to FB1.
-This overexpression also resulted in constitutive induction of PCD and increased resistance to FB1 (Luttgeharm et al., 2015).
-These findings suggested that FB1-induced PCD is primarily due to the accumulation of free LCBs rather than the accumulation of ceramides containing C16 fatty acids/dihydroxy LCBs.
-Curiously, growth and increased cell division were promoted in LOH1 and LOH3 overexpressing plants, which displayed enhanced production of ceramides with very-longchain fatty acids (VLCFAs) and trihydroxy LCBs (Luttgeharm et al., 2015).
-These unexpected outcomes for growth and development could be due to a ceramide synthesis with a certain chain length fatty acid and quantity and in response to the correct stimuli.
-It is also known that VLCFA ceramides are important for Golgi trafficking and cell plate or phragmoplast formation during cell division in Arabidopsis (Molino et al., 2014).
-It is therefore possible that increased cell expansion could be due to sphingolipid targeting to plant membranes that contributes directly to cell expansion.
-In addition, the fatty acid hydroxylase double mutant fah1/fah2 fails to form spontaneous lesions under standard culture conditions, despite an accumulation in free trihydroxy LCBs, C16 ceramides and VLCFA ceramides and SA (König et al., 2012).
-Moreover, the gonst1 (Golgi localised nucleotide sugar transporter1, involved in glycosylation of GIPCs) mutant displayed spontaneous hypersensitive reaction (HR)-like lesions but did not accumulate ceramides or LCBs (Mortimer et al., 2013).
-One potential explanation for these observed differences is that several different mechanisms could be responsible for inducing cell death.
+160 Increase in SPT activity, by overexpression of AtssSPTa, (small subunit of SPT) resulted in 161 an accumulation of LCBs and reduced tolerance to FB1 whereas AtssSPTa suppression 162 lines displayed lower levels of LCBs but enhanced tolerance to FB1 (Kimberlin et al., 2013).
+163 It was recently demonstrated by two independent studies that orosomucoid-like proteins 164 AtORM1 and AtORM2 physically interact with the core SPT complex and function as

+165 repressor of SPT activity (Kimberlin et al., 2016; Li et al., 2016).
+ORM proteins thus regulate 166 sphingolipid homeostasis by differently modulating functionally different ceramide synthase 167 activities (Kimberlin et al., 2016).
+AtORM1 and AtORM2 overexpressing plants were more 168 tolerant to FB1 treatment when compared to wild-type (WT) plants.
+This tolerance is 169 accompanied by a lower accumulation of C16 ceramides, LCBs and their phosphorylated 170 counterparts.
+Conversely, AtORM RNAi lines were more sensitive to such treatment, and 171 displayed higher content of C16 ceramides, LCBs and LCB-Ps (Kimberlin et al., 2016).
+172 Similarly, the ceramide synthase LOH2 overexpressing lines resulted in the accumulation of 173 ceramides containing C16 fatty acids and dihydroxy LCBs and had reduced accumulation of 174 free LCBs and LCB-Ps in response to FB1.
+This overexpression also resulted in constitutive 175 induction of PCD and increased resistance to FB1 (Luttgeharm et al., 2015).
+These findings 176 suggested that FB1-induced PCD is primarily due to the accumulation of free LCBs rather 177 than the accumulation of ceramides containing C16 fatty acids/dihydroxy LCBs.
+Curiously, 178 growth and increased cell division were promoted in LOH1 and LOH3 overexpressing plants, 179 which displayed enhanced production of ceramides with very long chain fatty acids (VLCFAs) 180 and trihydroxy LCBs (Luttgeharm et al., 2015).
+These unexpected outcomes for growth and 181 development could be due to a ceramide synthesis with a certain chain length fatty acid and 182 quantity and in response to the correct stimuli.
+It is also known that VLCFA-ceramides are 183 important for Golgi trafficking and cell plate or phragmoplast formation during cell division in 184 Arabidopsis (Molino et al., 2014).
+It is thus possible that increased cell expansion could be 185 due to a sphingolipid targeting to plant membranes that contributes directly to cell expansion.
+186 In addition, the fatty acid hydroxylase double mutant fah1/fah2 fails to form spontaneous 187 lesions under standard culture conditions despite an accumulation of free trihydroxy LCBs, 188 C16- and VLCFA-ceramides and SA (König et al., 2012).
+Moreover, the gonst1 (golgi 189 localized nucleotide sugar transporter1, involved in glycosylation of GIPCs) mutant displayed 190 spontaneous hypersensitive reaction (HR)-like lesions but did not accumulate ceramides or 191 LCBs (Mortimer et al., 2013).
+One potential explanation for the differences that have been 192 observed is that several different mechanisms could be responsible for inducing cell death.

-Sphingolipids as structural components in response to abiotic stress
+194 Sphingolipids as structural components in response to abiotic stress